 After having worked on them for what seemed to be long enough, I decided to let the Poetry Paintings rest for a bit.
 I painted other bodies of work.
 I did talk about these paintings with people, I did sell some, I did have opportunities to show them, scattered within group exhibitions.
 Then, this opportunity came to exhibit them all together for the first time.
 Once I realised I would be doing this, I immediately began working on another poetic format in painting: the Haiku.
 With the Haiku, I have opted to be a little pictorial, not so abstract in the painting.
 There is a hint of either landscape or nature in these poems/paintings.

-My most current body of work (Meow Miaou) is directly inspired by two things: The Naming of Cats (a poetry collection by T.S.
+My recent body of work (Meow Miaou) is directly inspired by two things: The Naming of Cats (a poetry collection by T.S.
 Eliot) and my experiences in being friends with, and looking after cats.
 Each cat has several sides to their personality, and each has a story.
 Actually, each has SEVERAL stories... the idea of "nine lives" is almost limited, compared to what the common housecat has experienced.

 Cats live through Time (as do we all) and they experience things we could never know about, and never understand.
 We may sympathise with them, but looking upon the surface, we cannot know what lies within their experience and memory.
 We can empathise with an image of a cat, or their portrait, and see ourselves or our friends within the layers of paint (or within their eyes).
 We might be reminded of cats we have known in our past, or hope to meet in our future.